danieleongari/definitive_screening_design/README.md

 # Definitive Screening design

-Authored by: Daniele Ongari

-## Reference
+## References

-Jones, Bradley, and Christopher J. Nachtsheim.
+- Jones, Bradley, and Christopher J. Nachtsheim.
 “A Class of Three-Level Designs for Definitive Screening in the Presence of Second-Order Effects.”
 Journal of Quality Technology 43, no. 1 (January 2011): 1–15. https://doi.org/10.1080/00224065.2011.11917841.

 ## Installation
 ```